build-on-aws/bedrock-agent-txt2sql/README.md

 ![bucket domain data](Streamlit_App/images/bucket_domain_data.png)

 - **Amazon Athena Bucket**: Create another S3 bucket for the Athena service.
 Call it `athena-destination-store-{alias}`.
-You will need to use this S3 bucket when configuring the Amazon Athena service in the next step.
+You will need to use this S3 bucket when configuring Amazon Athena in the next step.

 - Also, we will add the API schema for the Lambda function to this S3 bucket.
 Download the schema file from [here](https://github.com/build-on-aws/bedrock-agent-txt2sql/blob/main/schema/athena-schema.json) by using the following `curl` command within a cmd(command prompt):